cobalthq/cobalt-product-public-docs/content/en/Integrations/defectdojo.md

   - Make sure that you use the [Cobalt API v1](https://docs.cobalt.io/v1) and not v2.
 This integration doesn't support organization tokens from the API v2.
 - **Asset identifier in Cobalt**.
 You can get an asset ID in two ways:
   - In the Cobalt app, go to **Assets**, navigate to the asset page, and copy the ID from the URL.
 For example, the asset ID in this example URL `https://app.cobalt.io/organization/assets/as_KoEUfS0` is `as_KoEUfS0`.
-  - Use the [Cobalt API](https://docs.cobalt.io/v2/#get-all-assets) to get your assets, and retrieve the asset ID from the API response.
+  - [Retrieve your assets](https://docs.cobalt.io/v1/#assets) using the Cobalt API, and find the asset ID in the API response.

 ## Step 1: Add a Tool Type